AIMS

 |

-Selected SIG 6 members will present their current studies or research proposals.
-The expert panel will provide constructive feedback on how to strengthen these projects for greater academic contribution and policy relevance.
+Selected SIG 6 members will present their current studies, early-stage research or research proposals.
+The expert panel will provide constructive feedback on how to strengthen these projects for academic contribution, policy relevance and practical impact.

-Don’t miss this opportunity to connect, learn, and contribute to the future of public sector and NFP research.
+Don’t miss this opportunity to connect, learn and contribute to the future of public sector and not-for-profit accounting research.

 You need to log in to your account to subscribe to this group.